tzl777/DeepQT/README.md

 - Reduces computational overhead by orders of magnitude

 ## Open Source Policy
-Due to commercial considerations, we are currently releasing the &zwnj;**DeepQTH**&zwnj; code as open source.
-This initiative aims to:
-- Accelerate research in quantum transport simulations
-- Facilitate community-driven improvements
-- Demonstrate the framework's capabilities

-The DeepQTV model will remain proprietary during the initial commercialization phase.

 To balance academic openness with ongoing commercial collaboration, we are currently releasing the core implementation of the DeepQTH model as open source.
 This release aims to:
 - Accelerate research and innovation in electronic-structure modeling;
 - Demonstrate the overall functionality and framework of the model;